Joseph Kasongo: Government career

-In mid-February the United Nations established a program by which potential political targets could seek military protection in designated facilities.
+In mid-February the United Nations (UN) established a program by which potential political targets could seek military protection in designated facilities.
 Kasongo was the first person to accommodate himself in the service.
-Deputy Prime Minister Bolikango personally requested him to return to his residence under government protection, but Kasongo chose to remain with his family in a guarded facility.
+Deputy Prime Minister Bolikango personally requested that he return to his residence under government protection, but Kasongo chose to remain with his family in a UN-guarded facility.
 In June 1961 he went to Stanleyville to meet with his political allies.
 Parliament reconvened the following month at Lovanium University under the temporary chairmanship of Kasongo.
 The deputies who had supported Lumumba coalesced into the Bloc Nationaliste, and he acted as one of its leaders.
 On 24 July the Chamber of Deputies held its first independent session and reelected Kasongo President, 61 votes to 57.
 He served in the role until March 1962.
 On 18 December he levied an interpellation against the Minister of Public Function concerning the politicisation of government services.
 Three days later he filed another against the Minister of Transport, requesting an explanation for the mismanagement of state transportation companies.

 On 17 April 1963 Kasongo was made Deputy Prime Minister with responsibility for the Economic Coordination portfolio in Cyrille Adoula's new government.
 That same month the MNC central committee, under the control of radical Christophe Gbenye, ejected Kasongo from the party.
 Kasongo subsequently formed his own wing of the MNC.
 He criticised the old party leadership for forgoing electoral organisation and strategy in favor of advocating dissent and rebellion.
 On 24 January 1966 he was elected by the Maniema provincial assembly by a margin of 3 votes to serve as a senator.
 The Senate confirmed his co-optation on 11 March.
 At the end of July 1967 he was appointed second vice president of the Association pour la Promotion et la Défense des Intérêts des Commerçants Congolais-Ngaliema committee.